How to update a dapp chain

 We can monitor the blockchain by linking it to the Explorer :

-At block 20 we will start getting a result back from the chain.
-It will return something like:
+At block 20, you start getting a result back from the chain.
+It returns something like this:

 POST URL http://localhost:7743/query/A54320E7D063AB94513467806FE800A1B95B26BF65C4F11D30C5D65859E4025C